This article describes the Lumada Data Catalog user interface and the tasks non-admin users can perform.

 Data Catalog clearly marks matches as suggested associations.
-Whether or not they are curated, you may use tags for search or similar operations.
-Additional curation by privileged stewards feeds a machine learning algorithm, tuning future matching operations.
+Whether or not they are curated, you may use terms for search or similar operations.
+Additional curation by data stewards (with permissions) contributes to a machine learning algorithm that fine-tunes future matching operations.

-To learn more about this process, please see Tags and Tag Propagation.
+To learn more about this process, please see Getting started with business terms and term propagation.